 Lisa C Davis founded the company in 2013 inspired by her involvement in the global One Billion Rising campaign to raise awareness of the prevalence of violence against women and challenge some of the atttiudes associated with it.
-Lisa is responsible for the strategic direction of the company, developing project ideas and forging partnerships that support the delivery of our projects and overseeing the day-to-day running of company activity.
-Lisa is currently the lead contact for our Men’s Voices Project. and project manager for our new digital capture and training resources for our Women’s voices project play Make do and Mend.
+Lisa is responsible for the strategic direction of the company, developing project ideas & forging partnerships that support the delivery of our projects & overseeing the day-to-day running of company activity.
+Lisa is currently the lead contact for our Men’s Voices Project & our new film & training resource for our Women’s voices project play Make do and Mend.

-Lisaspent 8 years working in a range of educational settings, locally, internationally, formal and informal, teaching young people, adults and planning, coordinating and delivering training for teachers.
-Having worked with Literature, Drama, Media, Cultural Studies, Thinking Skills, Literacy and English as a Foreign Language, she left teaching to pursue her passion for gender equality, driving Durham’s One Billion Rising campaigns in 2013 and 2014, drawing together a range of individuals, organisations, academics, artists and art forms in a 3 month festival to stand up against violence against women and girls.
+Lisaspent 8 years working in a range of educational settings, locally, internationally, formal & informal, teaching young people, adults and planning, coordinating & delivering training for teachers.
+Having worked with Literature, Drama, Media, Cultural Studies, Thinking Skills, Literacy & English as a Foreign Language, she left teaching to pursue her passion for gender equality, driving Durham’s One Billion Rising campaigns in 2013 and 2014, drawing together a range of individuals, organisations, academics, artists and art forms in a 3 month festival to stand up against violence against women and girls.

 Pollyis a Freelance Community Arts Educator.
-After completing a BA in Fine Art at Kingston University and a PGCE from Cambridge University, she then spent 5 years teaching Art in a secondary school, while continuing to create and exhibit her own work before returning to the North East in 2014 to pursue arts within a community setting for both young people and adults.
-While managing The Women’s Voices Project, Polly worked alongside the participants who shared their stories to facilitate creative workshops and bring their words to life with an immersive and interactive stage and set for our final theatre performances in 2015 & 2016 & exhibited her own body of work alongside producing a public exhibition & community showcase of work produced for the Men’s Voices project in 2017.
+After completing a BA in Fine Art at Kingston University & a PGCE from Cambridge University, she then spent 5 years teaching Art in a secondary school, while continuing to create & exhibit her own work before returning to the North East in 2014 to pursue arts within a community setting for both young people & adults.
+Polly supported the women who shared their stories for MDAM bringing their words to life with an immersive & interactive stage & set for our final theatre performances in 2015 & 2016 & exhibited her own body of work alongside producing a public exhibition & community showcase of work produced for the Men’s Voices project in 2017.